Trusted by 19,000+ Clinicians

 The Braden Risk assessment tool combines the features above into a rating mechanism to assess the degree of risk.
 Individuals with a total score of 16 or less are considered at risk.

-Seat Fabrics and Materials
+Seat Fabrics and Systems

-Seat fabrics and materials can go a long way in reducing the build up of pressure.
+Seat fabrics and materials can go a long way in reducing the build-up of pressure.
 Particularly for patients who are not able to reposition themselves easily, having the right pressure relief built into the chair is an essential feature.

-Dartex is a good combination with pressure relieving foam or gel, as it doesn’t compromise the pressure relieving qualities of the upholstery underneath.
+Dartex is a good fabric combination with pressure relieving foam or gel, as it doesn’t compromise the pressure relieving qualities of the upholstery underneath.
 Medium or high risk foam can be specified, with gel inserts if required, to relieve pressure on bony areas.

-Lento chair with soft head cushion
+Lento care chair with soft dartex fabric for pressure relief

 Alternating air systems, found in pressure relief mattresses, can also be built into care chairs if required.
-They have alternating soft and hard air cells which change every 10 minutes or so, preventing the build up of pressure.
+They have alternating soft and hard air cells which change every 10 minutes or so, preventing the build-up of pressure.

 Alternating Air system